-Another example occurred on July 14, 2020, when a Tesla operating with "auto-pilot" engaged rear ended an Arizona state trooper's vehicle and caused a chain reaction crash.
-The patrol vehicle was pulled over on the side of the highway while a sergeant was helping at the scene of an earlier collision.
-The Tesla struck the patrol vehicle with such force it pushed it into an ambulance also parked at the scene.
+The second example occurred on July 14, 2020, when a Tesla operating with "autopilot" engaged rear ended an Arizona state trooper's vehicle and caused a chain reaction crash (Figure 2).
+The patrol vehicle was pulled over on the side of the highway while a sergeant was helping at the scene of an earlier crash.
+The Tesla struck the patrol vehicle with such force that it pushed it into an ambulance also parked at the scene.
 It is believed the Tesla's operator may have been asleep when the crash occurred.